dzufferey/dzufferey.github.io/concurrency_theory_2018/notes_4.md

 #### Examples

-PN is strict, strong, and even has the same transition labelling...
+Petri nets have strict, strong compatibility and the transition even has the same transition labelling.

-FA is strict, strong, and even has the same transition labelling...
+Finite automatons have strict, strong compatibility and the transition even has the same transition labelling.

+What about Transfer nets?

+What about Reset nets?

 ## Covering problem (revisited)